 - Firmly double-tap your screen.

-- If you don’t see Unlocked on your Fitbit’s screen, tap harder.
+- Tap harder if you don’t see Unlocked on your Fitbit’s screen.

 What to do when your Fitbit is stuck in water lock or swim mode